-The question is then, how can the social legitimacy thesis prevent conclusions that are nothing but wishful thinking with sprinkles of technical jargon?
-Specifically, how shall we determine where an indirect role stops and a direct role begins non-arbitrarily without appeal to strictly epistemic criteria?
-If we accept the need to introduce an epistemic constraint, then it becomes difficult to say that nonepistemic values indeed play a veritable role.
+cally, how shall we determine where an indirect role stops and a direct role begins non-arbitrarily without appeal to strictly epistemic criteria?
+If we accept the need to introduce an epistemic constraint, then it becomes difficult to say that non-epistemic values indeed play a veritable role.
 This is because, if the meta-criterion for delineating direct and indirect influences of social values is strictly epistemic in nature, the argument would actually turn into a reformulation of the value-free ideal, instead of its refutation.
 On the other hand, if we reject the need to constrain how much weight non-epistemic values can have in determining where to set the error control thresholds, then the indirect role evaporates and we are left only with a direct role, which Douglas criticized as being illegitimate.
 Thus, Douglas' distinction between legitimate and illegitimate uses of social values in science suffers from a paradox of meta-criterion.